What is CASE

 The project Clean, Affordable and Secure Energy for Southeast Asia

-Increase wind and solar energy
+Unleash the potential of wind and solar

 The project Clean, Affordable and Secure Energy

 The project Clean, Affordable and Secure Energy for Southeast Asia (CASE) aims to drive change in the Southeast Asian power sector towards an increased ambition with regards to climate change mitigation.
-The programme focuses on the four largest countries of the region in terms of population: Indonesia, Vietnam, Thailand, and the Philippines.
+The project focuses on the four largest countries of the region in terms of population: Indonesia, Viet Nam, Thailand, and the Philippines.
 The four countries represent nearly three-quarters of total power generation in Southeast Asia, and account for about 72% of the region’s GDP and for 82% of its population.
 The energy development of these countries will therefore have a major impact on the ability of the region to meet both development and sustainability goals as well as globally to meet the goal of the Paris Agreement.

 Our Objective

-The CASE project objective is to propose evidence-based solutions to the challenges that decision-makers are facing and to build societal support around those solutions in the region by applying a joint fact-finding approach to narrow areas of disagreement through the involvement of expert analysis and dialogue.
+CASE objective is to propose evidence-based solutions to the challenges that decision-makers are facing and to build societal support around those solutions in the region by applying a joint fact-finding approach to narrow areas of disagreement through the involvement of expert analysis and dialogue.
 CASE furthermore aims at supporting coordination in the SEA power sector by providing technical and policy support and facilitating dialogue concerning energy issues.

 What we do